 There are several more awesome plugins that Thrive Themes provide which can help you, such as the Thrive Quiz Builder.
 You can check them all out here.

 If you are not looking to purchase Thrive Leads just yet, then another cool plugin you can check out is Hello Bar.
 But if you have Thrive Leads then you won’t need to use Hello Bar.

-With Hello Bar you can create banners, ribbons and slide-ins to help you collect email addresses or send someone directly to an affiliate offer.
+With Hello Bar you can create banners, ribbons, and slide-ins to help you collect email addresses or send someone directly to an affiliate offer.

 I like Hello Bar because you can start using it for free and it’s very easy to use.
 On the free account, you are limited though to how many site visitors you can have per month.
-If you need more than you’ll need to upgrade to a paid account.
+If you need more then you’ll need to upgrade to a paid account.